Clark S. Muenzer

 Goethe, as well as German literature and culture of the long 18th century, has been the focus of his published work for many years.
 More recently, his teaching and research have examined the complex relationship of literature and the arts to philosophy.
 Thus, a number of recent articles, as well as a book-length project on “Goethe’s Metaphysics of Immanence,” look at Goethe’s literary, scientific, architectural, and aesthetic works with reference to Aristotle, Spinoza, Leibniz, and Kant.
 In addition to nature as process, the array of metaphysically informed topics under consideration include the nature of the real and the epistemological status of objects of perception; intentionality and the perceiving subject; the role of intuition in perception; the relation of the imagination to the body and to ideas; the conceptualization of substance in terms of permanence and change; and the spatio-temporal form of sensible experience.

 Muenzer was the Executive Secretary of the Goethe Society of North America from 1999-2004 and a member of the Advisory Board from 2007-2009.
-He has served as Vice-President of the organization since 2010 and will succeed to the Presidency in 2013.
+He has served as President of the organization since 2013.
 He helped organize the first International Conference of the Goethe Society of North America in Pittsburgh in 2008 and will bring the Society’s third International Conference back to the University in November, 2014.

 Figures of Identity: Goethe’s Novels and the Enigmatic Self (University Park and London: The Pennsylvania State University Press, 1984).
 Reviewed in Goethe Yearbook, Germanistik, Studies in Romanticism, Eighteenth Century Studies, and Modern Language Notes